Economic modeling for healthcare markets

 A robust marketing strategy when launching new MedTech and Pharma products is essential to achieve optimal market access and product reimbursement.
 Our experts provide a wide variety of evidence generation plans to support our clients’ products and services, which include developing an optimal economic model from various societal or payers’ perspectives.
 Our team uses methods and tools ranging from basic decision-analytic models to complex Markov simulation models, in order to quantify the value of products and translate their clinical and nonclinical benefits into monetary values.

-Our early economic modelling and price threshold analysis services have been designed to generate important evidence at an early stage of product development:
+Our early economic modeling and price threshold analysis services have been designed to generate important evidence at an early stage of product development:

 • Threshold analysis will help to identify the minimum level of effectiveness and maximum product price that will ensure the product is cost-effective compared to competitors.
 It will also enable our clients to identify the optimal price for their products using a value-based pricing system and to invest further in the best products with the highest return on investment.